bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 // System that runs on command. fn one_shot_system() {
-    println!("This is a one-shot system that is ran on demand.");
+    println!("This is a one-shot system that is run on demand.");
 }

 // System that runs on command and takes a usize input. fn one_shot_system_with_input(In(input): In<usize>) {
-    println!("This is a one-shot system ran on demand with input: {}", input);
+    println!("This is a one-shot system run on demand with input: {}", input);
 }
 ```